kennedysgarage/kennedysgarage/_posts/2015-04-05-octopus-watch.md

 <iframe width="1280" height="720" src="https://www.youtube.com/embed/oRO9WpFFP0k" frameborder="0" allowfullscreen></iframe>

-<p>Of course that was just the start.
+<p>Of course, that was just the start.
 I quickly remembered that I could use it elsewhere, such as one of the many 7-Elevens they have here.
 It was just a simple tap and pay (or touch and go as they call it).</p>

 <p>It didn't always go as smoothly as I would have liked, but I am pretty sure that was my fault for being too excited and trying to go in the turnstile too fast.</p>